 Quebec lost almost $1 billion on COVID-19 protective equipment: auditor general

+"It was therefore forced to urgently purchase equipment to protect the population while prices skyrocketed."

+Quebec spent $1.4 billion on procedural masks and N95 masks alone, she said.

-She says the government should have acted faster to procure equipment, noting that the first bulk purchases were made on March 22, 2020, despite the fact the first infections in the province were detected on Feb.
+Leclerc told reporters on Wednesday the government should have acted faster to procure equipment, noting that the first bulk purchases were made on March 22, 2020, despite the fact the first infection in the province was detected on Feb.
 27 of that year.

+"Quebec's plan against an influenza pandemic was outdated," Leclerc said in her report.
+"There was no measure put in place to facilitate the supply of personal protective equipment in the event of a pandemic and several employees lacked training on how to use the equipment."

-The auditor general adds that the government has launched lawsuits valued at $170 million in connection with equipment orders that were never delivered or faulty.
+The auditor's report noted that the government has launched lawsuits valued at $170 million in connection with orders for equipment that was never delivered or faulty.

+"Faced with the urgent need to take action, the government procurement centre didn't always verify the suppliers' integrity and the quality of the personal protective equipment, which contributed to losses of nearly $15 million," Leclerc said.

 Montreal Top Stories